SitronX/UnityTimeRewinder/README.md

 **Customizability is one of the main points of this project, so it can be used in any of your custom Unity projects and you can track and rewind anything you want!**

-Straight from the box you can start rewinding **Object active states, Transforms (position, rotation, scale), velocities, animators (also all animator layers), audios and particle systems**.
+Straight from the box you can start rewinding **Object active states, Transforms (position, rotation, scale), velocities, animators (also all animator layers and parameters), audios and particle systems**.

 ## How to install